external-secrets/external-secrets/docs/provider-ibm-secrets-manager.md

 #### kv
 * `remoteRef` could has a `property` to select requested key from the KV secret, otherwise the entire secret will be returned
-* `dataFrom` retrieves a string from secrets manager and tries to parse it as JSON object and determining the key (using gjson path) in resulting Kubernetes secret if successful
+* `dataFrom` retrieves a string from secrets manager and tries to parse it as JSON object setting the key:values pairs in resulting Kubernetes secret if successful

 ```json
 {